Spring Camp – May 15-20 – sold out, Jan 2018 / Fall Camp – September 11-16 – 4 places available

 “I came to camp never having run a trail before.
 This experience has given me the opportunity to run, and possibly keep running trails.
 It was a great experience and very enjoyable!”

 “The best part of the Active at Altitude experience however, is the atmosphere and tone that Terry and Jacqui set with their hospitable and relaxed attitude, inviting all into a family-like setting so that everyone soon finds themselves both at ease and able to enjoy their fellow participants.
 It makes the whole experience a joy and allows you to focus on your running and learning so that you come away with so much more”

 Adam Chase - CO

-Each of our 2017 trail camps will feature demo shoes from a market leader in all terrain footwear.
+Our trail camps feature demo shoes from a market leader in all terrain footwear, Inov-8.
 The Inov-8 Roclite 290 has been receiving rave reviews, including from me.
 Come and find out what Inov-8 can do for your trail running!